-- Medicare enrollment and demographic file
+- Medicare enrollment and demographic file.

-- Inpatient
+- Inpatient.

-- Outpatient
+- Outpatient.

-- Carrier (i.e., claims submitted by professional providers, including physicians, physician assistants, clinical social workers, and nurse practitioners)
+- Carrier (i.e., claims submitted by professional providers, including physicians, physician assistants, clinical social workers, and nurse practitioners).

-- Durable Medical Equipment
+- Durable Medical Equipment.

-- Skilled Nursing Facility
+- Skilled Nursing Facility.

-- Home Health Agency
+- Home Health Agency.

-The Chesapeake Regional Information System for Our Patients (CRISP) provides the HSCRC with supplemental data files constructed by CRISP to identify specific subgroups of the Maryland patient population.
-To precisely identify a CTI population the user will also need access to the following files:
+The Chesapeake Regional Information System for Our Patients (CRISP) provides HSCRC with supplemental data files constructed by CRISP to identify specific subgroups of the Maryland patient population.
+To precisely identify a CTI population, the user will also need access to the following files:

-- "DRG Details" a file containing the All Patient Refined Diagnostic Related Groups (APR-DRG) code, Severity of Illness (SOI) code, and Risk of Mortality (ROM) code for each inpatient hospital claim in the CCLF data, which are constructed using proprietary algorithms based on diagnostic information on inpatient claims. - "Address File" a file containing the first and last dates that each beneficiary resided at a given address throughout the calendar year. - "Taxonomy Crosswalk" a file that links provider taxonomy code(s) to each national provider identifier (NPI) number found in the Medicare Part B physician claims. - "First PAC" a file indicating the first post-acute care setting that the patient was referred to after every hospital discharge (determined using MADE's algorithm to identify first PAC settings after hospital discharge, i.e., admissions to LTCHs or IRFs are determined within two days of hospital discharge, SNF admissions are determined within three days of hospital discharge, and the start of HHA care is determined within 14 days of hospital discharge).
+- "DRG Details" a file containing the All Patient Refined Diagnostic Related Groups (APR-DRG) code, Severity of Illness (SOI) code, and Risk of Mortality (ROM) code for each inpatient hospital claim in the CCLF data, which are constructed using proprietary algorithms based on diagnostic information on inpatient claims. - "Address File" a file containing the first and last dates that each beneficiary resided at a given address throughout the calendar year. - "Taxonomy Crosswalk" a file that links one or more provider taxonomy codes to each National Provider Identifier (NPI) number found in the Medicare Part B physician claims. - "First PAC" a file indicating the first post-acute care (PAC) setting that the patient was referred to after every hospital discharge (determined using the Medicare Data Analytics Data Exchange

+(MADE) algorithm to identify first PAC settings after hospital discharge (i.e., admissions to long term care hospitals (LTCHs) or inpatient rehabilitation facilities (IRFs) are determined within two days of hospital discharge, skilled nursing facility (SNF) admissions are determined within three days of hospital discharge, and the start of home health agency (HHA) care is determined within 14 days of hospital discharge).

-To completely identify the CTI population for a given target period, users must have access to Medicare claims data that span the entire period in which they might need to "look back" from the beginning of the target period.
-Users will need to collect claims data from before and during the target period if they specify one of the following types of inclusion or exclusion criteria allowed for Care Transitions CTIs:
+To completely identify the CTI population for a given target period, users must have access to Medicare claims data that span the entire period in which they might need to "look back" from the beginning of the target period to identify beneficiaries' prior history of healthcare utilization.
+Users will need to collect claims data from before and during the target period if they specify one of the following types of inclusion or exclusion criteria allowed for several CTIs:

-- The number of inpatient stays, observation stays, or emergency department (ED) visits beneficiaries experienced before they were hospitalized (the look back period is specified by the participant). - Beneficiaries who had a medical encounter with certain provider types before they were hospitalized (the look back period is specified by the participant).
+- The number of inpatient stays, observation stays, or emergency department (ED) visits beneficiaries experienced before they were hospitalized. - Beneficiaries who had a medical encounter with certain provider types before they were hospitalized.

-Participants are also allowed to specify the length of the episodes in their Care Transitions CTI - ranging from 30 to 365 days.
-For users to calculate total cost of care for all episodes in the target period, they will need data that spans the full target period (total episode costs are prorated when if an episode ends after the target period ends, as described in the sections below).
+Users will need data that span the full target period to calculate TCOC for all episodes in the target period (total episode costs are prorated if an episode ends after the target period ends, as described in Exhibits 20 and 21).